HazyResearch/lolcats/README.md

 We also support linearizing larger LLMs (Llama 3.1 70B, Llama 3.1 405B) using the great [llama-recipes](https://github.com/meta-llama/llama-recipes/tree/main/src/llama_recipes) repository.

 See `llama_recipes/README.md` for more details.
-At a high-level, we borrow the Fully Sharded Data Parallel (FSDP) pipeline, and split the two stages of LoLCATs linearizing into two scripts:
+At a high-level, we borrow the Fully Sharded Data Parallel (FSDP) pipeline, linearize **unquantized** models, and split the two stages of LoLCATs linearizing into two scripts:

 1. `distill_llama.py`: where we first train subquadratic attentions to mimic the softmax attentions (saving the learned attention feature map checkpoints)
 2. `distill_llama_finetune.py`: where we swap in the learned attentions and finetune the rest of the model with LoRA (saving the LoRA checkpoints)